🎁 3 free beers when you buy 12 beers 🎁

 Le malt dans La bière artisanale une histoire de saveurs

-Hops are often talked about with their exotic notes, but the true architect of our beers remains malt.
-This transformed cereal, which has defined the DNA of each beer since its beginnings, deserves our attention.
-The primary source of fermentable sugars and the mastermind of fundamental flavors, malt determines the character of each beer, from the lightest to the most full-bodied.
-An ingredient so crucial that it influences up to 80% of the final taste profile of a beer, while contributing to its texture, color and stability.
+Hops often get a lot of attention with their exotic notes, but the true architect of our beers remains malt.
+This processed grain, which has defined the DNA of each beer since its inception, deserves our special attention.
+The primary source of fermentable sugars and the architect of fundamental flavors, malt determines the character of each beer, from the lightest to the fullest.
+An ingredient so crucial that it influences up to 80% of a beer's final flavor profile, while also contributing to its texture, color, and stability.

 Malting, a precise process with multiple facets